 And adidas refused to comment on any of it?

 Yes, adidas initially refused to comment, and eventually, they were pushed into giving a statement that they respect workers’ rights.
 But again, where is the action behind their words?
 Where are they investing in workers’ rights?
 How are they ensuring an end to union busting in their supply chain and stopping wage theft?

 It’s also important to stress that the Pay Your Workers campaign is not solely about adidas.
 They are one of our targets.
 But the aim is for all brands to sign this legally binding agreement.
 Currently, brands sign up for voluntary initiatives and codes of conduct that they draw up.
 The industry structure is designed to protect brands, and when violations occur, nothing legally holds them accountable.
 That’s where the Pay Your Workers campaign steps in.
 We want all brands to sign this binding agreement on wages, severance and freedom of association.

 Sometimes there’s a win.
 There was a good one with Victoria’s Secret?

 Yes!
 There are wins!
 Recently more than 1,250 workers who were making Victoria’s Secret lingerie in Thailand won 8.3 million dollars in back pay.
 It’s the most significant severance theft victory at a single factory in the garment industry.
 You can read the details online.

-EDITOR’s Note: To put this in context, Roger Federer, long considered the “sport’s marketers’ dream, the most gracious gentleman,” signed a 10-year $300 million deal to be a brand ambassador, one of the few athletes to earn over a billion dollars by “selling the dream.”
+EDITOR’s Note: To put this in context, Roger Federer, long considered the “sport’s marketers’ dream, the most gracious gentleman,” signed a 10-year $300 million deal to be a brand ambassador for Uniqlo, one of the few athletes to earn over a billion dollars by “selling the dream.”